-999 Doctoral Dissertation Research

-Fall, Spring, Summer.
+992 Packaging Seminar Fall.
+1(2-0) A student may earn a maximum of 3 credits in all enrollments for this course.
+R: Open only to graduate students in packaging.
+Presentations of detailed studies on specialized aspects of packaging.
+999 Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 24 credits.
-A student may earn a maximum of 99 credits in all enrollments for this course.
-R: Open only to Ph.D. students in Park and Recreational Resources.
+A student may earn a maximum of 50 credits in all enrollments for this course.
+R: Open only to Doctoral students in packaging.
 Doctoral dissertation research.